Our Successes (2018–2026)

 Ending Kangaroo Leather in Athletic Footwear

 Our Kangaroos Are Not Shoes campaign convinced the top nine global athletic shoe brands, including Nike, Puma, Adidas, and New Balance, to abandon kangaroo leather in soccer cleats.
-The result: a dramatic blow to the Australian kangaroo skin trade and a watershed moment in aligning wildlife protection values with sourcing and formulation of soccer shoes – essential equipment for more than a billion soccer players in the world.
+The result: a dramatic blow to the Australian kangaroo skin trade with pelt prices dropping 98% from $18.50 in 2010 to only $0.25 today — a watershed moment in aligning wildlife protection values with sourcing and formulation of soccer shoes — essential equipment for more than a billion soccer players in the world.

 Promoting and Defending Cage-Free Animal Agriculture